firebase/flutterfire/packages/cloud_firestore/cloud_firestore/README.md

    incremental_installation: true
 ```

-See https://github.com/flutter/flutter/issues/46198 for enabling incremental installation by default in the future.
+In the future, incremental installation may be enabled by default.
+Follow https://github.com/flutter/flutter/issues/46198 for updates.

 ## Getting Started